shibatch/tlfloat/README.md

 * Portable
   * Compatible with Linux, Windows, microcontrollers, wasm, CUDA (version 12 or later)
+  * Constexpr functions can be called from CUDA devices with --expt-relaxed-constexpr compiler option

+* C language API / libquadmath emulation
+  * Most of libquadmath functions can be used with x86_64 clang

 * Moderately optimized
   * Optimized for each architecture using intrinsics, etc.